 By Casey Seiler

-Probably not — but that didn’t stop Assemblyman Richard Gottfried from rolling out the latest version of his perennial bill establishing a statewide single-payer health care system, a structure often shorthanded by advocates nationwide as “Medicare for all.”
+But that didn’t stop Assemblyman Richard Gottfried from rolling out the latest version of his perennial bill establishing a statewide single-payer health care system, a structure often shorthanded by advocates as “Medicare for all.”

 Backed by nurses, physicians, anti-poverty activist Mark Dunlea and a clutch of his fellow Democratic lawmakers, Gottfried discussed the bill at a Thursday news conference.

-The Manhattan Democrat’s legislation, A.5389, has 73 co-sponsors in his chamber — though Speaker Sheldon Silver is not among them — and about a dozen in the Senate, where the measure is now carried by Bill Perkins.
-(Until this year, Tom Duane served as its Senate sponsor.)
+The Manhattan Democrat’s legislation has 73 co-sponsors in his chamber — though Speaker Sheldon Silver is not among them — and about a dozen in the Senate, where the measure is carried by Bill Perkins, D-Harlem.

 Even though the nation is only beginning to implement the federal Affordable Health Care Act, Gottfried said the Empire State shouldn’t have to wait years before seeing where it falls short.
 “Federal health care reform has done a lot of good, but it still leaves us in the hands of insurance companies,” Gottfried said.
 “New York can do better.”

-The New York Health Act would replace all private insurance coverage with comprehensive, universal coverage for every New Yorker, he explained.
+The New York Health Act would replace all private insurance coverage with comprehensive, universal coverage for every New Yorker, he said.

 “It would save the billions of dollars that we now spend on insurance company administrative costs. … You and your doctor would work to keep you healthy.
 New York Health would pay the bill with funding from broad-based revenue based on ability to pay,” Gottfried said.

 The two sources of revenue: a progressive payroll tax paid for primarily by employers with contributions by workers, and a surcharge on investment income.
-It would also require the demise of the health insurance industry in New York — a transformation business groups view as only slightly better than the apocalypse.
+It would also require the demise of the health insurance industry in New York — a development business groups view as only slightly preferable to the end of the world.

 The bill’s only appearance on the floor of the Assembly was in 1992, when it passed before being promptly ignored by the Republican-controlled state Senate.